SignPath/website/documentation/docker-signing.md

 ## Overview

-Docker Conent Trust (DCT) is the system used for signing and verifying container images in Docker registries.
+Docker Content Trust (DCT) is the system used for signing and verifying container images in Docker registries.

 SignPath provides the following advantages when signing for DCT: